n-raymond/LinearGitFlow/README.md

 #### 2.Prerequisites

 - ![gitlab](.README/gitlab.png) Create a Gitlab Label for each team member.
-This label will represent their approbation to validate the MR. For exemple, if the dev's name is George, the label could be "George-approved".
+This label will represent their approbation to validate the MR. For exemple, if the dev's name is Regis, the label could be "Regis-approved".

 #### 3.Validation
 - Do your code review.